trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 ## 1. Introduction

 This project is a simple weather monitoring service.
-It measures temperature, humidity and pressure every 10 seconds and stores these measurements in a database.
+It measures temperature, humidity and pressure at an interval of 10 seconds and stores these measurements in a database.
 It is suited for anybody owning a raspberry pi with a connected Bosch BME280-Sensor via the I²C-interface.

 The Weather Monitoring project is provided by Philipp Evermann and Luke Linde,